 Imagine you are the Manager of an R&D team and you want to accelerate the time to market for one of your projects.
 You wonder if there would be companies that have already solved issues your team is still working on.
 How do you perform such a search and where do you start?
 How do you scope such a project?
 In this blog, we give you our approach of how to scope and perform such a search and apply it to a case on 3D printing so you get a better understanding.
 Ready?

-Before we explain what we think the best process is, let's start with the mistake we see many teams make: being perfectionists.
+In a previous blog we explain what we think the best process is, let's start with the mistake we see many teams make: being perfectionists.
 Or in other words, by trying to come up with the perfect scope and criteria before they start searching.
 Teams that take this approach all share the following seemingly rock solid logic:

 "You can only start searching if you know what you are searching for."
 As logical as it sounds, it's flawed reasoning.